The mixability of elliptical distributions and log-elliptical distributions: Introduction

 \section{Introduction}

-The concept of complete mixability and joint mixability has been studied by many researchers in recent years because of its important application in many relevant fields.
-The definition of complete mixability for a univariate distribution was first introduced in Wang and Wang (2011) and then extended to the notion of joint mixability of an arbitrary set of distributions in Wang, Peng and Yang (2013).
-Suppose $n$ is a positive integer, distribution functions $F_1,\cdots, F_n$ on $\mathbb{R}$ are said to be jointly mixable with index $n$ if there exist $n$ random variables $X_1,\cdots, X_n$ such that $X_i\sim F_i$, $i\le i\le n$, and $P(X_1 + \cdots + X_n =C) = 1$ for some $C\in \Bbb{R}$.
+The concept of complete mixability for a univariate distribution was first introduced by Wang and Wang (2011) and then extended to the notion of joint mixability of an arbitrary set of distributions by Wang, Peng and Yang (2013).
+Suppose $n$ is a positive integer, distribution functions $F_1,\cdots, F_n$ on $\mathbb{R}$ are said to be jointly mixable with index $n$ if there exist $n$ random variables $X_1,\cdots, X_n$ such that $X_i\sim F_i$, $1\le i\le n$, and $P(X_1 + \cdots + X_n =C) = 1$ for some $C\in \Bbb{R}$.
 If $F_i=F$, $1\le i\le n$, then $F$ is said to be $n$-completely mixable and $(X_1,\cdots,X_n)$ a complete mix.
 Any such $C$ is called a joint center of $(F_1,\cdots, F_n)$.
 The concept of complete mixability is related to some optimization problems in the theory of optimal couplings.
-For more details on the problems and a brief history of the concept of the mixability, we refer to the recent papers Puccetti, Wang and Wang (2012), Wang (2015) and Wang and Wang (2016).
+For more details on the problems and a brief history of the concept of the mixability, we refer to the papers of Puccetti, Wang and Wang (2012), Wang (2015) and Wang and Wang (2016).
+Bignozzi and Puccetti (2015) extended the concept of joint mixability and introduce the concept of $\phi$-joint mixability as follows.
+Let $\phi:\mathbb{R}^n{\rightarrow}\mathbb{R}$ be a measurable function.
+An $n$-tuple of univariate distribution functions ($F_1, \cdots, F_n$) is said to be $\phi$-jointly mixable with index $n$ if there exist $n$ random variables $X_1,\cdots,X_n$ such that $X_i\sim\,F_i,$ $1\,{\leq}\,i\,{\leq}\,n$, and